Updated May 18, 2019.

 The Fratelli Brivio quick release skewer.

 The Gnutti quick release skewer showing the licensing from Campagnolo.

-FB also competed with Way Assauto (est.1906), Gnutti (est.1920) and Magistroni (est.1921) in producing cottered steel cranksets for road bikes as well as city bikes.
-Campagnolo released their cotterless, all aluminium Record crankset in 1958 however acceptance took a few years as some competitors experienced failures with the chainring spyder separating from the arm under extreme loading.
-Campagnolo responded quickly however there were a few years that some competitors continued to prefer steel cranksets with aluminium chain rings.
-By the time Campagnolo released the Nuovo Record crankset in 1967, the steel cottered crankset had become a think of the past on competitive road bikes.
+FB also produced cranksets in the same overall style and quality as Way Assauto (est.1906), Gnutti (est.1920) and Magistroni (est.1921) with subtle differences in the inner web pattern of the chainrings.
+Campagnolo released their cotterless, all aluminium Record crankset in 1958 however acceptance was not immediate as some competitors experienced failures with the forged aluminium spider separating from the drive arm under extreme loading.
+This early complaint was quickly corrected, and by the time Campagnolo released the Nuovo Record crankset in 1967, the steel crankset retained with a cotter pin had become a thing of the past on competitive road bikes.

-As previously mentioned, F.B was founded in 1932 and Campagnolo struck out in the back of his father’s hardware store a year later in 1933.
+As previously mentioned, F.B was founded in 1931 and Campagnolo struck out in the back of his father’s hardware store a couple of years later in 1933.
 Given the early collaboration between the inventor Tulio and the workshop of the Brivio brothers it is interesting to see the similarities in the logo or trademarks of the two fledgling companies.
 I am not sure of the exact year that Fratelli Brivio closed their doors however it would seem to have been in the late 1960’s.

-There were no CNC machines in those days and the parts of this era still hold the tool marks of their maker and a certain ‘soul’ that you can feel when you hold them in the palm of your hand.
+There were no CNC machines in those days and the bicycle parts of this era often display the tool marks of their maker and a certain ‘soul’ that you can feel when you hold them in the palm of your hand.
 Treasures to be sure.